 I honor our veterans and will advocate for respectful, fair and responsive treatment.
 Veterans should be allowed to receive the best care close to home rather than be forced to go out of state to a Veterans’ hospital.

 Please help my campaign by talking to your Bedford neighbors and friends.
-Remind them of the important September 11, 2018 Primary voting date.
-It will make all the difference if we all go out and vote for the best candidates.
+Remind them of the important September 7, 2021 Special Election voting date.
+It will make all the difference if we all go out and vote for the best candidate.
 I will work for you and your family.
-Please vote for Camarota on September 11, 2018.
+Please vote for Camarota on September 7, 2021.
 Thank you!

 Donations are welcome.
 Please send to: